run2bizdocs/docs-1/en-us/docs/citsmart-esp-8/processes/release/use/suspend-release.md

 title: Suspend release registration
-Description: Allows to suspend the execution of the release request.
+Description: Allows to suspend the execution of the release.
 #Suspend release registration
-This functionality allows to suspend the execution of the release request.
+This functionality allows to suspend the execution of the release.

 Before getting started
 --------------------------

-In order to suspend the execution of the release request, it's necessary to register the request, the justification of the request for release and permission to suspend.
+In order to suspend the execution of the release, it's necessary to register the release, the justification of the request for release and permission to suspend.

 Procedure